Oulander/lottery-lunch/README.md

 Make sure that

-- the form output points to the spreadsheet
-- there is a `Form responses 1` sheet in the spreadsheet
+- the form output points to the spreadsheet.
+In detail, the form answers must point to a tab called `Form responses 1`
 - If your spreadsheet is in another language, rename the form response sheet to `Form responses 1`
 - Read the instructions / pairing logic from spreadsheet tab called `Column types README`
 - Change all necessary info from the spreadsheet tab called `settings`.
-Also, don't change the name of the `settings`tab.
+Also, don't change the name of the `settings` tab.
+- Don't change the name of the `meetings` tab.

 Then,
 1. Send the form to desired people